walbourn/walbourn.github.io/_posts/2013-09-20-directx-sdk-samples-catalog.md

 XAudio2BasicSound<br /> XAudio2BasicStream<br /> XAudio2Sound3D<br /> XAudio2CustomAPO</td>
 <td>
 <p><a href="https://github.com/walbourn/directx-sdk-samples/tree/master/XAudio2">XAudio2 Samples</a> (Win32)</p>
-<p>XAudio 2.8 is only supported on Windows 8.x or later.
-XAudio 2.7 is only available in the DirectX SDK. <a href="https://aka.ms/XAudio2Redist">XAudio2Redist</a> works on Windows 7 SP1 or later.</p>
+<p>XAudio 2.8 is supported on Windows 8.x or Windows 10.
+Windows 10 includes XAudio 2.9 and is available through <a href="https://aka.ms/XAudio2Redist">XAudio2Redist</a> on Windows 7 SP1 or Windows 8.x as well.</p>
 <p>See <a href="https://walbourn.github.io/xaudio2-and-windows-8/">XAudio2 and Windows 8</a> for more information.</p>
 <p><em><a href="http://go.microsoft.com/fwlink/?LinkId=248929">DirectXTK for Audio</a> is also a sample of XAudio2 usage, and is demonstrated in the <a href="https://github.com/walbourn/directxtk-samples">DirectX Tool Kit Simple Samples</a>.</em></p>
 </td>